What is the Downtown Plan?

 - Policies that affect how the Downtown functions and develops

-The Plan will consider many aspects of the Downtown, including business, heritage, transportation, housing, public spaces, health and safety, environment, arts and entertainment, sustainability, active transportation, and land development.
+The Plan considers many aspects of the Downtown, including business, heritage, transportation, housing, public spaces, health and safety, environment, arts and entertainment, sustainability, active transportation, and land development.

 How does the Downtown Plan fit in with other planning work?

-The Downtown Plan is being undertaken at the same time as a plan for the Marwell industrial area with an eye to a “Greater Downtown” for Whitehorse.
-The two projects share the same overall timeline and process but will result in distinct, unique plans.
+The Downtown Plan was undertaken at the same time as a plan for the Marwell industrial area with an eye to a “Greater Downtown” for Whitehorse.
+The two projects shared the same overall timeline and process but resulted in distinct, unique plans.
 Check out www.whitehorse.ca/marwell for the Marwell Plan project.

 Both planning projects will feed into the upcoming 2018 Official Community Plan review.